3d-omics/arch3d/README.md

 ## Installation

-**Arch3d** can be installed using pip directly from this github repository.
+**Arch3d** can be installed using pip directly from this Github repository.
 You might need to create a conda environment to ensure all dependencies are accessible.

 ```
 conda create -n arch3d python=3.12 pip -y